spjain/lying-robots-in-swarm/README.md

-Explore various algorithm to deal with presence of lying agents in a swarm of Robots
+Explore various algorithms to deal with the presence of lying agents in a swarm of Robots